 Hailed as "Singaporean Saxophone Extraordinaire" by the Singapore Symphony Orchestra, Samuel Phua 潘培铭 is a recipient of the Singapore National Arts Council Arts Scholarship (Undergraduate) 2017.
 He graduated from the Sibelius Academy, Helsinki, with a Bachelor of Music Degree with minors in Performance Coaching, Chamber Music, Improvisation and Pedagogy under the tutelage of Joonatan Rautiola.
-Samuel graduated with the International Baccalaureate Career Certificate (IBCC) from the School Of The Arts (SOTA), Singapore, where he studied classical music under Leslie Wong and jazz under Fabian Lim.

 As a chamber musician, Samuel co-founded the Xin Saxophone Quartet and was the artistic director of the Protégé Saxophone Ensemble (2015-2017).
-He was on the artistic committee for the Helsinki Saxophone Orchestra (2018-2019).
-He has been a regular performer at the annual Singapore Saxophone Symposium since its inception in 2011.

 During his studies in the Sibelius Academy, he took to body movement courses such as Yoga, Pilates, Alexander technique and Body Mapping.
 These courses are essential to musicians because musicians can easily be injured without understanding the anatomy and the limits of the body while playing intensively on a musical instrument.
 Looking to deepen his practice and knowledge of yoga, he underwent a 200-hour teacher training course with Yoga Mala and incorporates aspects of these somatic lessons in his teachings.